siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 $$

 So a double curl of a source-free flow reduces exactly to minus the spatial Laplacian of the field.
-This is the step that later yields a wave equation for each complementary aspect, as made explicit in Appendix 203.
+This is the step from which the wave equation for the transporting aspects follows directly.

 Locally, a transporting configuration of $\mathbf{F}$ can therefore be expressed by an axis of advance together with two complementary transverse